-An expatriate deputed to India is liable to pay tax in respect of his remuneration.
-The components of taxable remuneration are similar to those applicable to a local employee, though one may explore relief under the Double Tax Avoidance Agreement between India and the parent country.
-The expatriate would need to file an annual personal tax return with the Indian tax authorities by July 31st.
-All foreign nationals who are likely to exceed 180 days stay in India, need to register within 14 days of their arrival with the Foreigners Regional Registration Office.
+Expatriates deputed to India are required to pay taxes on their income, alike local employees.
+The components of taxable income are generally same, however, foreign workers may explore options for relief under the Double Tax Avoidance Agreement between India and their home country.
+As an annual compliance, it is mandatory for expatriates to file a personal tax return with the Indian tax authorities by July 31st each year.
+Moreover, expatriates planning to stay in India more than 180 days must register with the Foreigners Regional Registration Office within 14 days of arrival.